CyVerse-learning-materials/RNASeq-2019/index.rst

 	    Click this button to launch Rstudio-DESeq2 VICE app <a href="https://de.cyverse.org/de/?type=quick-launch&quick-launch-id=1444198d-068f-4cf1-a3d1-df30e6d678f2&app-id=58f9a86c-2a74-11e9-b289-008cfa5ae621" target="_blank"><img src="https://de.cyverse.org/Powered-By-CyVerse-blue.svg"></a>

-1. CLick on "Apps" tab in the Discovery Enviornment and search for "Rstudio-DESeq2" and click on it to launch the app.
+1. CLick on "Apps" tab in the Discovery Enviornment and search for "Rstudio-DESeq2".

+2. Click on the three dots button near the top-right corner of the app and click on "Quick Launch".

+3. Click on the "RNAseq_Webinar_DESEq2" quick launch and click on the play button to launch.

-2. Under “Analysis Name” leave the defaults or make any desired notes.
+4. Under “Analysis Name” leave the defaults or make any desired notes.

    ..
 Note::

 	    The quick launch feature comes pre-loaded with DESeq2 R script.
 All you need to do is...

-3. Under "Resource Requirements" request resources as needed or leave for defaults
+5. Under "Resource Requirements" request resources as needed or leave for defaults

-4. Click **Launch Analysis**.
+6. Click **Launch Analysis**.
 You will receive a notification that the job has been submitted and running with the "Access your running analysis here".

-6. Clicking on the "Access your running analysis" will open the Rstudio-DESeq2 in another tab in the browser after a brief building phase.
+7. Clicking on the "Access your running analysis" will open the Rstudio-DESeq2 in another tab in the browser after a brief building phase.

 ..
 Note::